sigpwned/just-json-java/README.md

         <version>0.0.0</version>
     </dependency>

-Just JSON is a single Java file, so you can also just copy/paste it into your project, in a pinch.
+Just JSON is a single Java file with no dependencies, so you can also just copy/paste it into your project, in a pinch.

 ## Quickstart